 - Be accountable for using these facilities in an effective ethical and lawful manner. - Only use those facilities for which they have authorization, whether these facilities are at the College or at any other facility accessible through the telephone network. - Take all reasonable steps to protect the privacy of others as well as the integrity of the College.
-Users shall not share with others PIN numbers, passwords, or any other authorization which has been assigned to them. - Detail Recording System located in the Computer Center.
+Users shall not share with others PIN numbers, passwords, or any other authorization which has been assigned to them. - Be aware that all calls are monitored by a Call Detail Recording System located in the Computer Center.
 These reports are published to the President, Vice President of Academic Affairs and the Director of Computer Services monthly and are available to the Department Chairs upon written request.